syaufy/SecondPortofolio/README.md

 This is my second portofolio, the main portofolio is online now at syauqizaidan.github.io

 # Thanks
-Thanks to UIDeck.com to give this free template so i can make this customizable and make it more interesting.
+Thanks to Bootstrap so i can make this customizable and make it more interesting.

 # Released
 Released in 10 September 2019.
 Build with <3 with me.